infrahq/infra/docs/cli.md

 ## `infra logout`

-Log out of an Infra Registry
+Logout of an Infra Registry

 ```
 infra logout [flags]